laxus2308/tp/docs/UserGuide.md

 ### Adding a student : `addstudent`

-Adds a student with name and matric number to your student list.
+Adds a student with the given name and matric number to your student list.

 Format: `addstudent s/NAME m/MATRIC_NUM`